 Section A is a compulsory question, in which candidates must analyse an extract from a TV drama and consider how meaning is constructed, as well as the specific representations of individuals, groups, events, or places through the technical codes of camerawork, editing, mise-en-scene and sound.
-An understanding of technical codes in moving image media is essential for candidates to answer the question, which was based on an extract from The OA (2016).
+An understanding of technical codes in moving image media is essential for candidates to answer the question, which for this series was based on an extract from The Deceived (2020).

-Section B requires candidates to answer one of two optional questions on one media industry they have studied, adapting, and applying their knowledge.
+Section B requires candidates to answer one of two optional questions on a media industry they have studied, adapting and applying their knowledge.
 Candidates should support their responses using examples taken from contemporary media.